-The cranial nerve examination is often considered one of the most difficult, but with a decent amount of practice and some helpful acronyms along the way you’ll be fine.
-The important thing to remember is that in an OSCE, you’ll rarely be required to complete an entire cranial nerve exam in one station.
+The cranial nerve examination is often considered one of the most difficult OSCE stations, but with plenty of practice and some helpful acronyms along the way, you’ll be fine.
+The important thing to remember is that in an OSCE you’ll rarely be required to complete an entire cranial nerve exam in one station.

 Confirm patient details